danielearwicker/computed-async-mobx/README.md

 [Further explanation, rationale, etc.](../../wiki)

-# New in Version 3.0.0...
+# New in Version 6.0.0...

-There is a completely new API, much more modular and made of simple, testable pieces.
-The old API is deprecated, though is still available for now.
-First here's how the current features work.
+* Breaking change: the old API (deprecated for over three years, seems fair!) has been removed.
 Stay tuned for a migration guide below.
+* Support for MobX 6

 ----